koogar/Tick-Tach-Watch-Timergrapher/README.md

-## Tick-Tach: A DIY Timegrapher for Watch Enthusiasts
+## Tick-Tach: A DIY Timegrapher for Watch Enthusiasts - TallmanLabs 2025

   Mechanical watches may seem timeless, but keeping them accurate requires precise adjustment.
 That’s where a timegrapher comes in.
 Traditionally a tool for professional watchmakers, a timegrapher measures the tiny variations in a watch’s ticking to reveal how well its movement is performing.